 Noranda Income Fund Announces Third Quarter 2022 Results

-/EIN News/ -- TORONTO, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Noranda Income Fund (TSX:NIF.UN) (the “Fund”) today reported its financial results for the third quarter ended September 30, 2022.
+TORONTO, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Noranda Income Fund NIF (the "Fund") today reported its financial results for the third quarter ended September 30, 2022.
 Except where otherwise indicated, all amounts in this press release are expressed in US dollars.

 Third Quarter 2022 Highlights (compared to same period in 2021)